When we bought our house, one of the first things I bought was a new Sony Bravia XBR-55X850D TV.

 Is Kodi Blocked on Sony Android TV’s?

-Back in 2019, Sony actively blocked Kodi from installing on any of their TV’s that shipped with Android TV version 9.
-At the same time, they were telling their customers that the problem was a bug in Kodi and not their TV software.
+In 2019, Sony actively blocked Kodi from installing on any of their TVs shipped with Android TV version 9.
+At the same time, they told their customers that the problem was a bug in Kodi, not their TV software.

-That didn’t sit well with Kodi developers, and they quickly went to work trying to figure out what the issue was.
+That didn’t sit well with Kodi developers, who quickly went to work trying to figure out the issue.

 It turned out that Sony was blacklisting the package name of the Kodi installation file.

 Although they’ve never admitted to it, popular opinion is that Sony was taking a stand against piracy.
-Kodi is a popular platform to get free movies and TV shows that you should otherwise pay for.
+Kodi is a popular platform for free movies and TV shows that you should otherwise pay for.

-Since Sony Pictures and Sony Music have a vested interest in making us pay for their content, this was a big no-no in their eyes.
+Since Sony Pictures and Sony Music make a profit when we pay for their content, this was a big no-no in their eyes.

 That meant that the app couldn’t be installed on a Sony Bravia TV unless you renamed the package – something that’s beyond the ability of most casual Kodi users.